kormang/kormang.github.io/_posts/2024-09-06-parameterizing-code-with-behavior.md

 ### Conclusion on dependency injection

-Dependency injection is a powerful pattern that can help us write better and more reusable code.
-Even if we instantiate concrete implementations one level above the code that uses those instances (for example, we instantiate concrete instances and pass them to the constructor of the class immediately) it is still much better then instantiating concrete implementation in the place where they are used.
-Often, it is enough.
+Dependency injection is a powerful pattern that can help us write better, more reusable code.
+Even if we instantiate concrete implementations just one level above the code that uses those instances (for example, by passing them to the constructor of a class immediately), it is still much better than instantiating concrete implementations directly where they are used.
+Often, this approach is sufficient.

-We should take our time, and think what to extract and where to instantiate certain implementations, and where to pass them.
-This time is not wasted, it will pay off.
+We should take our time to consider what to extract, where to instantiate certain implementations, and how to pass them.
+This time spent is not wasted; it will pay off in the long run.

-Because people tend not to do it, and generally it is desirable to do it in most cases, if we are overwhelmed, and can't think about every detail, just extract everything that makes sense, and accept it through constructor.
-Then if we are lazy to think about where it should be instantiated, make it at least inside some factory function, in the place where the constructor is called (for example).
-No need to complicate, no need for anything special, just inject dependencies using some of the approaches presented here.
-When we have time, we should think more carefully where exactly to instantiate those dependencies and how to pass them to the place where they are used.
+However, because people often overlook this, and since it's generally desirable to do so, if we feel overwhelmed and can't think through every detail, we can start by extracting everything that makes sense and accepting it through the constructor.
+If we're unsure where it should be instantiated, we can at least handle that within a factory function at the point where the constructor is called.
+There's no need to complicate things or create anything special—just inject dependencies using some of the approaches discussed here.
+When we have more time, we can think more carefully about where to instantiate those dependencies and how to pass them to the places where they are used.

 > Note that there is no rule that is applicable everywhere, and of course there are exceptions to every rule and best practice.